ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 With reference to the ACE framework and the terminology defined in OAuth 2.0 {{RFC6749}}:

 * The Group Manager acts as Resource Server (RS).
-It provides one single group-collection resource, and one group-configuration resource per existing OSCORE group.
+The Group Manager provides one single group-collection resource, and one group-configuration resource per existing OSCORE group.

 * The Administrator acts as Client (C), and requests to access the group-collection resource and group-configuration resources at the Group Manager.